Suppression of spinodal instability by disorder in an athermal system: Simulation Results

-The quench-and-hold experiments were performed in the ZTRFIM system on a cubic lattice of size $L^3$ under periodic boundary conditions with disorder $\sigma > \sigma_c$, $\sigma_c $ is the critical disorder \cite{Sethna_prl93, Disorder_RPM}.
-We choose a fully polarized initial state, and then the magnetic field is abruptly set to a specific value close to the transition point as the system is allowed to equilibrate at $T = 0$.\cite{SM}.
+The quench-and-hold experiments were performed in the ZTRFIM system on a cubic lattice of size $L^3$ under periodic boundary conditions with disorder $\sigma > \sigma_c$.
+The $\sigma_c$, critical disorder, separates a high-disorder regime where infinite avalanche never happens, i.e., the field-versus-magnetization hysteresis loop is continuous and a low-disorder regime where hysteresis loop contains macroscopic jump \cite{Sethna_prl93, Nandi_prl16}.
+The value of $\sigma_c = 2.16$ and $2.23$ for $320^3$ and $60^3$ system respectively \cite{Sethna_prl95,Sethna_prl93}.
+Although $\sigma_c$ is now known up to the five decimal point of accuracy [$\sigma_c(L \to \infty)=2.27205$] for the infinite system size limit \cite{Fytas_prl13,Fytas_pre16}.
+We choose a fully polarized initial state, and then the magnetic field is abruptly set to a specific value close to the transition point as the system is allowed to equilibrate at $T = 0$.
+The thorough numerical protocols are discussed in Appendix \ref{App:ZTRFIM_time}.
 The equilibration time (relaxation time) sharply peaks at the transition, although the peak height decreases with the increasing disorder strength [Fig. \ref{eq_time}].
-The relaxation time peak grows slowly with system size, showing a mild finite-size effect, unlike power-law growth in the case of classical criticality followed by spinodal transition with critical disorder \cite{SM}.
+The relaxation time peak grows slowly with system size, showing a mild finite-size effect, unlike power-law growth in the case of classical criticality followed by spinodal transition with critical disorder.
 This manifests the non-robust critical behavior of spinodal transition.